avatar-cli/aips/aips/development/dev-0000-aips.md

 * `Author`: Name and email address of author of the AIP in the format `Jane Smith <jsmith@example.com>`
-* `Co-Author`: Name and email address of additional authors of the UIP in the same format as in `Author` (field can occur multiple times)
+* `Co-Author`: Name and email address of additional authors of the AIP in the same format as in `Author` (field can occur multiple times)
 * `Status:` One of [`Draft`, `Deferred`, `Withdrawn`, `Proposed`, `Rejected`, `Final`, `Replaced`, or `Obsolete`] (definition of the status values is